ixiniansec/pwnserver/data/README.md

 >
 >also it give the pre-scanning result ,as IP\port\url, to the batch file.

-this is the secret of the pwnserver when handling the
+this is the secret of the pwnserver when handling the POC/EXP execute file with *different* format